-Other things being equal, a florid and well-nourished child is likely to take more anæsthetic, secrete more mucus, and to bleed more freely, than one of paler countenance and slighter build.
+Other things being equal, a florid and wellnourished child is likely to take more anæsthetic, secrete more mucus, and to bleed more freely, than one of paler countenance and slighter build.

 The best time of day for operating upon adenoids is that at which the patient's vitality is approaching the maximum, and at which, in small children, the needful abstinence from solid food will be least noticed and regretted.
-The hours between 9 a.m. and 11.30 a.m. seem to fulfil these conditions best, because no breakfast is required before the earlier time, if that be fixed upon, and only a cup of clear soup is needed at 8 a.m. if the operation be timed about noon.
+The hours between 9 a.m. and 11.30 a.m. seem to fulfil these conditions best, because no breakfast is required before the earlier time, if that be fixed upon, and only a cup of clear soup is needed at 8 a.m. if the operation be timed before noon.
 The last meal the night before should consist of soft bread and milk, or biscuits soaked in milk, at 6 or 7 p.m., or whatever meal the child is accustomed to before bedtime, with as little departure as possible from regular habits.
-Apprehension of an operation will often completely arrest digestion, and six or seven hours after a semi-solid meal undigested food may be vomited during an operation late in the day.
-When starved for several hours, children are apt to purloin apples or nuts to satisfy their hunger, and it is better to give them soup and toast at noon than to run the risk of vomiting occurring at an operation in the after-The writer once administered gas and ether to noon. a boy of twelve who was said to have just had his tea.
+Apprehension of an operation will often completely arrest digestion, and six or seven hours after a semisolid meal undigested food may be vomited during an operation late in the day.
+When starved for several hours, children are apt to purloin apples or nuts to satisfy their hunger, and it is better to give them soup and toast at noon than to run the risk of vomiting occurring at an operation in the after-The writer once administered gas and ether noon. to a boy of twelve who was said to have just had his tea.
 The operation being very urgent, the meal was regarded as unlikely to interfere seriously with the anæsthesia.
-During recovery, however, the child's upper air-passages became entirely blocked with semi-fluid masses of undigested food, and it was with the greatest difficulty that he was kept breathing, without recourse to tracheotomy, till the vomiting was over.
-It was then admitted that he had had six large slices of bread and butter at his recent meal.
+During recovery, however, the child's upper air-passages became entirely blocked with